AtariWriter: AtariWriter

-Sometime in late 1981, Gary Furr left his job at GTE where he wrote specifications for applications software for government contractors.
+Sometime in late 1981, Gary Furr left his job at GTE where he wrote application software specifications for government contractors.
 Moving to Atari, Furr and product manager Peggy Allen soon began planning to replace Word Processor.
-Instead of modifying Word Processor, they decided to abandon it entirely.
-Ironically, Furr wrote the design specification in March or April 1982 using Word Processor.
+Instead of modifying the software, they decided to abandon it entirely.
+Furr used Word Processor to write the design specification for AtariWriter in March or April 1982.

 A month or two later, they found that there were not enough programmers available in the company to write the program they specified.

-Instead, they hired the author of Text Wizard, 15-year-old William Robinson, to modify that program to run in a ROM cartridge.
-Robinson had written Text Wizard for the LA-based software company Datasoft, and it had garnered good reviews while running in very little RAM.
+To bridge this gap, they hired 15-year-old William Robinson, the author of Text Wizard, to modify that program to run in a ROM cartridge.
+Robinson had previously written Text Wizard for the LA-based software company Datasoft, and it had garnered good reviews while running in very little RAM.

-At the time, bank switching cartridges were not common, but the Atari machines had always included the little-used ability to include up to 16 kB in a single cart.
+At the time, bank switching cartridges were uncommon, but Atari machines had always included the little-used ability to include up to 16 kB in a single cart.
 This would allow it to run on any machine in the lineup, even early-model 400's and the later 600XL which came with only 16 kB of RAM.
-It also meant there was no requirement for a floppy disk, and documents could be saved even to the Atari 410 cassette drive if need be.
+It also meant there was no requirement for a floppy disk, and documents could be saved to the Atari 410 cassette drive.
 A huge advantage over Word Processor was that the program did not load into RAM and thus left much more memory free; on an 800, Word Processor had only about 10 kB free, enough for about one page of text, but AtariWriter had roughly 20 kB free even with DOS loaded, allowing small documents up to about six pages to be held entirely in memory.